-First of all, don't be the 'animeonlyfag' if you want to know this show better, clear?
+First of all, don't be an 'animeonlyfag shit poster' if you want to know this show better, clear?
 Saying the anime is a complete shit without acknowledging the visual novel contents is a big mistake, but it's not your fault rushing to this conclusion.

 Why you should play the visual novel and why I think it should be a 26 episodes adaptation:

-Like I said, the catch is the visual novel, if you play, (requires a PSP or a neat PC to run the emulator, if you don't have any of those or if you're just lazy, watch on youtube instead, but beware of the spoilers) you'll understand the development of the show and the characters easily, and consequently you'll like the show, because if you deal only with the anime, you'll probably won't like from the beginning.
+Like I said, the catch is the visual novel.
+If you play, (requires a PSP or a neat PC to run the emulator.
+If you don't have any of those or if you're just lazy - watch on YouTube instead, but beware of the spoilers) you'll understand the development of the show and the characters easily and consequently you'll like the show, because if you deal only with the anime, you'll probably won't like from the beginning.
 For instance, the story is deep as fuck (mindf*cks everywhere) but they only got 13 episodes to make understandable for everyone, and that's why the long time fans or even the newcomers, like myself in that time, became pissed off about it.

-But the big question that I got wandering in my mind for a while is: It was supposed to be this rushed?
+But the big question that I got wandering in my mind for a while is - It was supposed to be this rushed?
 If I'm right, it was a huge mistake agreeing to make this adaptation.

 Further explanation, and what's behind of the negative hype:

 The first question I got when I found the root of the fanbase was: Why all the anger, and why a lot of people are saying Dangit Ron Paul is bad?
-The answer came to me pretty clearly, well, for starters, Dama Bomba: The Animation isn't bad, it's just another case of the animation wasn't good enough to compete with the VN/Manga.
+The answer came to me pretty clearly.
+Well, for starters, Dama Bomba: The Animation isn't bad, it's just another case of the animation wasn't good enough to compete with the VN/Manga.

 And why they're trapped?
-Sorry, you're asking too much now (don't mind my delirium disorder, please), but you must watch/play the series to know better.
-Anyways, what I can tell you is something very interesting, this was supposed to be a pacific and a calm place for the new Adam's and Eve's live their lives forever, but because of this fucking bear now they must KILL each other in order to 'graduate', and must be a silent dispatch, nobody can find out who is the murderer, but if they manage to catch the assassin (so many synonyms for killer), and obviously have the proof needed to lockdown the guilty without further doubt, the culprit is executed and everybody moves to the next place of the academy, that's it thank you New York and good night!!!
-But seriously, Monokuma make his rules very strict, and plays around to always have something entertaining to watch, like giving the kids 'reasons to kill', or if they accuse and vote to kill an innocent person everybody dies and the former malefactor graduate.
+Sorry, you're asking too much now (don't mind my delirium disorder, please), like I aggressively ordered you, you must watch/play the series to know better.
+Anyways, what I can tell you is something very interesting, this was supposed to be a pacific and a calm place for the new Adam's and Eve's live their lives forever... but because of this fucking bear now they must KILL each other in order to 'graduate', and on top of that - it must be a silent dispatch, nobody can find out who is the murderer!
+Like, what the fuck?
+But if they manage to catch the assassin (so many synonyms for killer), and obviously have the proof needed to lockdown the guilty without further doubt - the culprit is executed and everybody moves to the next place of the academy.
+Yep, that's it thank you New York and good night!!!
+But seriously, Monokuma make his rules very strict, and plays around to always have something entertaining to watch, like giving the kids 'reasons to kill' or if they accuse and vote to kill an innocent person everybody dies and the former malefactor graduate.
 Well, you're obviously thinking that is fucking insane, huh?
-The flow of the show with all the murder mystery plot is actually pretty involving when they start investigating, talking and understanding who they are, their reasons to survive and even their background life, so as threatening each other to get the facts straight in the end, just to make the right decision for the sake of their own lives, which is the vital point of the entire series, but unfortunately this have a (ANOTHER?) huge flaw in the animation.
+The flow of the show with all the murder mystery plot is actually pretty involving when they start investigating, talking and understanding who they are, their reasons to survive and even their background life.
+So as threatening every single kid is to each other, they get their facts straight in the end just to make the right decision for the sake of their own lives.
+Egotistical but that's the vital point of the entire series, all about survival.
+But, as bad news aren't exactly 'news' for the animation, this is part of a (ANOTHER?) huge flaw in the animation.

 Now I will beg your pardon, but my fanboyism side is gonna take control for a sec.